 Notable features:

-- Clean and rustic design with metal buckle
+- Clean and rustic design with a removable stainless steel buckle

 Pros:

-- A well-made belt crafted from premium leather: gets softer as worn and ages beautifully
+- A well-made belt crafted from premium leather that gets softer with each wear and ages beautifully

 - Versatile: suitable for a wide range of indoor and outdoor activities: hiking, trekking, work, travel as well as casual hanging out